janzgraggen/road_segmentation/README.md

-# Image classification with PyTorch
+# Road segmentation from aerial imagery with PyTorch

 <p align="center">
   <a href="#about">About</a> •